Fanny Blankers-Koen: "The flying housewife"

 She picked up the pace quickly, but was unable to shake off Gardner, who kept close until the finish line, and the two finished almost simultaneously.
 When the British national anthem was played, the crowd in Wembley Stadium cheered, and Blankers-Koen briefly thought she had been beaten.
 However, the anthem was played in honour of the British royal family, which entered the stadium at that time.
 Examination of the finish photo clearly showed that not Gardner, but Blankers-Koen had won, although both received the same time (11.2 seconds).

 In spite of her successes, Blankers-Koen nearly failed to start in the semi-finals of the 200 m, held the day after the hurdles final.
 Shortly before the semi-final, she broke down because of homesickness.
 After a long talk with her husband, she decided to run anyway, and qualified for the final with great ease.
 The final, on 6 August, was again held in the pouring rain, but Blankers-Koen completed the inaugural Olympic 200 m for women in 24.4, seven-tenths of a second ahead of runner-up Audrey Williamson – still the largest margin of victory in an Olympic 200 m final.
 Audrey Patterson placed in third, thereby becoming the first African American woman to win an Olympic medal.

 The 4 × 100 m final was held on the final day of the track and field competitions.
-The Dutch team, consisting of Xenia Stad-de Jong, Netty Witziers-Timmer, Gerda van der Kade-Koudijs and Blankers-Koen, qualified for the final, but just before the final, Blankers-Koen was missing.
+The Dutch team, consisting of Xenia Stad-de Jong, Netti Witziers-Timmer, Gerda van der Kade-Koudijs and Blankers-Koen, qualified for the final, but just before the final, Blankers-Koen was missing.
 She had gone out to shop for a raincoat, and arrived just in time for the race.
 As the last runner, she took over the baton in third place, some five meters behind the Australian and Canadian runners.
 In spite of a careful and slow exchange, she caught up with the leaders, crossing the line a tenth of a second before the Australian woman.
+In hindsight, the Dutch team should have been disqualified because the third runner crossed the line on the inside.

 Fanny Blankers-Koen won four of the nine women's events at the 1948 Olympics, competing in eleven heats and finals in eight days.
 She was the first woman to win four Olympic gold medals, and achieved the feat in a single Olympics.
 Dubbed "the flying housewife", "the flying Dutchmam", and "amazing Fanny" by the international press, she was welcomed back home in Amsterdam by an immense crowd.
 After a ride through the city, pulled by four white horses, she received a lot of praise and gifts.
 From the city of Amsterdam, she received a new bicycle: "to go through life at a slower pace" and "so she need not run so much".
 Queen Juliana made her a knight of the Order of Orange Nassau.